Draggie306/CheatSheets/GCSE/source/Subject_Sites.md

 -   **Exam Board Websites**: Check the websites of the exam boards that conduct GCSE English Language exams.
 They often provide official specifications, past papers, and other helpful resources.
 Common exam boards are AQA, OCR, Edexcel, and WJEC.
 They all have their specifications, which are literally a book with all the questions you can be asked, worded differently.
 It covers everything you're expected to know.
 The same applies to grade boundaries.
 I must express, *please use the pre-pandemic levels* to get the most accurate results.

 -   **Revision Guides and Books**: There are various revision guides and textbooks available that specifically cater to GCSE English Language.
 Popular publishers include CGP, Collins, and Oxford.
-These are usually inexpensive, and sometimes, they could be found as a PDF for free online.
+These are usually inexpensive, and sometimes, they can be found as a PDF for free online.
 It is advised to be careful when searching for books as PDFs, as you may get a virus.
 My top tip: Check the URL and site name before pressing anything.

 -   **YouTube Channels**: Some educational YouTube channels offer video lessons and explanations on GCSE English Language topics.
 Examples include Mr Everything English, Mr Salles, Mr Bruff, and First Rate Tutors.
 These are the ones I used the most, and they truly helped me understand what the exam, also referred to as an assessment, requests students to know.
 Personally, I used Mr Bruff to get a concept of the exam questions, Mr Everything English to develop my knowledge on that and what to write, Mr Salles to get a more developed response to achieve a higher grade, and finally, I would use First Rate Tutors to top it all off as they consolidate everything you need to know.
 This is a clear representation of how you cannot only have one source to learn and that usually it takes multiple sources coming together to learn something.